 Ever wondered why some texts get instant replies while others fall flat?
 Have you struggled to get your point across in writing?
-Text communication has become our daily bread and butter, yet many of us never learned how to do it effectively.
-In this guide, I'll share what I've discovered from 15+ years as a communication consultant - simple, practical ways to make your messages more engaging and effective.
+In 2026, we're sending more messages than ever—over 300 billion texts daily worldwide.
+Yet most of us never got a real education in text communication.
+We just figured it out as we went along, picking up habits (good and bad) from friends, colleagues, and whatever felt natural.
+In this guide, I'll share what I've discovered from 15+ years as a communication consultant—simple, practical ways to make your messages more engaging and effective in today's hyper-connected world.

 Who are you writing to?
 It's probably the most important question you could ask before typing a single word.
 I can't count how many times I've seen smart people send messages that completely miss the mark because they didn't consider their audience.